fabacab/multisite-directory/readme.txt

 4. When users create new sites, they can categorize their blog under the scheme you created.
 Once their site is created, however, the Super Admin can always re-categorize the new site at will.

 == Changelog ==

+= Version 0.1.1 =

+* [Bugfix](https://wordpress.org/support/topic/problem-with-shortcode-on-page): Fix PHP warning when no attributes are passed to the shortcode.

 = Version 0.1 =